-Unit 3: This unit focuses on the Victorian justice system, including the criminal and civil justice systems.
-In this unit students examine the methods and institutions in the justice system and consider their appropriateness in determining criminal cases and resolving civil disputes.
-Students consider courts within the Victorian court hierarchy, as well as other Victorian legal institutions and bodies available to assist with cases.
-Students explore matters such as the rights available to an accused and to victims in the criminal justice system, the responsibilities of the judge, jury, legal practitioners and the parties, and the ability of sanctions and remedies to achieve their purposes.
-Students investigate the extent to which the principles of justice (fairness, equality and access) are upheld in the justice system.
-They discuss recent reforms from the past four years and recommended reforms to enhance the ability of the justice system to achieve the principles of justice.
+Unit 3: Rights and Justice

+In this unit, students examine the methods and institutions in the criminal and civil justice system and consider their appropriateness in determining criminal cases and resolving civil disputes.
+Students consider the Magistrates' Court, County Court and Supreme Court within the Victorian court hierarchy, as well as other means and institutions used to determine and resolve cases.

+Students explore topics such as the rights available to an accused and to victims in the criminal justice system, the roles of the judge, jury, legal practitioners and the parties, and the ability of sanctions and remedies to achieve their purposes.
+Students investigate the extent to which the principles of justice are upheld in the justice system.
 Throughout this unit, students apply legal reasoning and information to actual and/or hypothetical scenarios.